nagyadam2092/bundling-comparison/README.md

 # Comparison of bundling technologies

-All you have to do is run `npm start`.
+All you have to do is run `npm i && npm start`.